Adoption Support Fund

 What support will I receive through the ASF?

-The Fund will provide money for a range of therapeutic services that are identified to help achieve the following positive outcomes for you and your child:
+The Fund will provide money (capped at £5000 per application until March 2017) for a range of therapeutic services that are identified to help achieve the following positive outcomes for you and your child:

 - Improved relationships with friends, family members, teachers and school staff